 Service maps are visual, customizable representations of your architecture.
-Maps automatically show you your app's connections and dependencies, including applications, databases, hosts, servers, and out-of-process services.
+Maps automatically show your app's connections and dependencies, including applications, databases, hosts, servers, and out-of-process services.
 (In the New Relic UI, your out-of-process services are referred to as web external or background external data.)
 Health indicators and performance metrics show you the current operational status for every part of your architecture.

 Service maps help you:

 - Understand how apps and services in your architecture connect and talk to each other.

 - Quickly see the current health and operational state of your entire environment.

 - Troubleshoot operational issues and understand the impact of problems down to the host and instance level.